AxisCommunications/media-stream-library-js/player/CONTRIBUTING.md

 Please use the github issue tracker for any bugs or feature requests, email sent to the maintainer(s) will probably be ignored.
-If you would like to backport a feature from master to a release branch, also put a ticket for enhancement.
+If you would like to backport a feature from `main` to a release branch, also put a ticket for enhancement.

 If you would like to contribute bug fixes or new components,